Have you ever inflicted animal cruelty while travelling? Your first instinct is probably to say “never”. You may even feel offended by the question.

-Most travelers aren’t bad people (well excluding the above 14%) but uninformed.
+Most travelers aren’t bad people (well excluding the above 14%), just uninformed.
 Tiger farms are notorious for greenwashing tourists with false conservation claims to justify their existence.
 These tiger farms are huge tourist attractions.

-2. Riding an Elephant
+2. Why Riding an Elephant is Cruel

 Tourists may think activities like riding an elephant do no harm,” he told The Dodo.
 “But the brutal truth is that breaking these animals’ spirits to the point that they allow humans to interact with them involves cruelty at every turn.”
 Dr. Jan Schmidt-Burbach senior wildlife and veterinary adviser at World Animal Protection.

 The physical and physiological damage done to elephants so that tourists can ride them is awful.
 Many elephants die of stress and exhaustion of hauling so many tourists each day for long hours.
-The owners of such places see dollar signs in their eyes choosing not to see the obvious cruelty that they’re inflicting.
+The owners of such places see dollar signs in their eyes choosing not to see the obvious animal cruelty that they’re inflicting.

-Similar to how you’d feel to encountering a tiger in the wild, you’d probably feel similar goose bumps to encountering a lion in the wild.
+Similar to how you’d feel to encountering a tiger in the wild, you’d probably feel goosebumps when meeting a lion in the wild.

 In reality, it’s not possible to reintroduce lions into the wild who’ve spent so much time with people.
-At best, the lions face a brutal life in captivity kept in too small cages.
-At worse, they’ll be sold to a canned hunting farm where they’re familiarity with people makes them an easy target.
+At best, the lions face a brutal life in captivity kept in too-small cages.
+At worst, they’ll be sold to a canned hunting farm where they’re familiarity with people makes them an easy target.

 They’re (the lions) kept in miserable, squalid conditions until they’re sold as living targets to a trophy hunter.
 So any tourist who pays to walk with lions is contributing to the canned lion hunting industry.
 Chris Mercer, co-founder of the Campaign Against Canned Hunting.